Advertisement

 it analyzes all the sounds it can hear and converts them into a number.
 This process is carried out by an electronic circuit called an analog to digital converter, which turns sounds (analog) into streams of numbers (digital), which are then stored in sequence in an MP3 file or on a CD.
 When the file or CD is played back later, the reverse process happens: a digital to analog converter turns the numbers back into analog electrical signals that become sounds when they're fed into a loudspeaker.

-The faster the computer samples (the higher the sampling rate, the more closely the digital file resembles the original sounds and the higher the quality of the recording.
-That's why higher sampling rates give better quality MP3 files.
+the more closely the digital file resembles the original analog sounds and the higher the quality of the recording.

 more information in less space.
-If you've got some
+If you've got some encyclopedias on

 CD-ROMs or DVDs, you'll know that

-particularly good at cramming large amounts of information into pretty
+computers are particularly good at cramming large amounts of information into pretty

 tiny spaces.
 The Encyclopedia Britannica,

-fill a whole shelf in your local public library, fits comfortably onto
+whose 20-odd volumes fill a whole shelf in your local public library, fits comfortably onto

 a couple of CDs or a single DVD.
 Tricks like this are possible because